 If we consider the planet to be the island, then today there are approximately 8 billion people represented.
 Let us keep with the notion that there are 5 quintillion people in existence, each, perhaps, with his or her own planet.
 If we were to communicate with advanced space-faring intelligence, that would imply that the ideas and the ingenuity of the mind of the people of the technical reality had increased faster than the portrayal had demonstrated.
 Thus, the missing innovation that exists due to unseen ingenuity and creativity would be understandably represented by what we refer to as “alien intelligence,” or, perhaps, more concretely, “space-faring intelligence.”
 (In this case, both terms refer to a level of intelligence and technological sophistication that seem alien to the existent portrayal’s interpretation of reality.)
 Discovering alien intelligence would simply be a discovering of the innovation and knowledge of the people of reality that had been missing from the modern portrayal.
 It is not unlikely that a portrayal could fall behind the creativity and ingenuity of the people of reality, and thus, the new ingenuity would appear as an advanced technological civilization.
 This would be a process of realization and would enrich reality ever the more, and expand the portrayal to include the newly realized knowledge and enrichment.
 If, perhaps, a group of people who are, in this case, planet-owners, found a great abundance of knowledge and technological wealth, then the presence of the products of these people may lead another planet owner to the portrayal of an encounter with an alien civilization, in order for the planet-owner to accurately account for the new form of information being received.
 Nonetheless, the portrayal would mutate, hopefully gracefully and with a story of change, into a new portrayal, where the planet has met an advanced space-faring civilization and has received much of the knowledge of the civilization.

 A problem can occur with the personal ability to portray reality, as may exist presently and may have existed historically.
 This problem is something I refer to as, “cognitive adultery.”
 Adultery, in its most historical sense, is to pretend false information is truth.
 (Looking up the definition in a couple of dictionaries, I find this definition to be missing, although I do remember as a child learning about the word, “to adulter,” which appears to not exist anymore.
 Nonetheless, in the etymology of adultery is the meaning, “to alter,” or, “to corrupt,” coming from Latin.
 Noting this, today’s world may already exist in a state of an adulterated environment, which would not be surprising, from the precept of ideological philosophy which states that reality is, by default, a perfect Heaven, which is logical and falls in line with religious thought, as well.)
 Cognitive adultery, therefore, perceives false information as truth.
 When applied to this understanding of portrayal, a person’s island or planet may begin to misrepresent reality.
 Cognitive adultery is possible, and while the information being communicated in the technical reality remains the same, with a false portrayal, one may be led to incorrect solutions, guided by perception alone, in contrast to being guided by knowledge.
 While the knowledge of reality is unchanging in its ways, portrayal can vary dramatically.
 A frightening aspect of cognitive adultery is that it can be contagious, such that the portrayals of others’ are affected in a way, such that the other island-owners’ (or planet-owners’) portrayals begin to lie.
 The sin of lust, as I define it, is to prioritize perception over knowledge.
 While knowledge is definitively true, according to the theory that perceived reality is of a personal assimilation and portrayal of information, and including the possibilities of the type of habitat in the future, perception can be very subjective.
 Prioritizing perception over knowledge could lead to an adulterous environment, and in order for people to understand each other, other planet-owners may be led to a false and misleading portrayal of reality.
-While reality occurs in the psychic communication between people, the portrayal is simply a way to enjoy perceiving what is already true, in a comfortable manner.
+While manifest reality occurs in the psychic communication between people, the portrayal is simply a way to enjoy perceiving what is already true, in a comfortable manner.
 However, if the portrayal is misleading, perhaps due to people lying to others, on a cognitive level, which can occur to deceive, illude, and feign ignorance of ill-behavior, then solutions to various dilemmas become unapparent, and reality, itself, can begin to make less and less sense.
 It is important to note that the reality occurs in the psychic communication between island or planet-owners, and that portrayal is the enjoyment of perception and perspective.
 Therefore, when portrayal both becomes misleading and, additionally, portrayal is favored over knowledge, the people’s minds may become corrupt.
 This leads to a hazardous disintegration of reality, and reality becomes less manageable.

 With the notion that this system of personal portrayal, based on a comfortable assimilation of information, may, indeed, already exist, it is important to understand these concepts, as we discover reality to a greater level of understanding.
 Additionally, should this theory be false, one should consider that with the future possibility of performing this type of activity — the ability to personally portray reality in a comfortable manner — it is nonetheless still important to understand the notions of such a system of reality.
 The ability to portray reality based on a personal assessment of the information that one is receiving provides a greater degree of comfort and a more natural subjectivity to a person’s environment, of which both are certainly desirable characteristics of a person’s enjoyment of life.

 In summary, this introduced form of currency, which I enjoy referring to as, “space-money,” provides many advantages over the modern world’s current currency system.
-Additionally, a (personal) value-based economic model is likely to be far more profitable, comfortable, fun, and considerate than the current resource-based economic model, which often neglects that value comes from people and focusses on tangible artifacts and resulting effects, rather than the people, themselves.
+Additionally, a (personal) value-based economic model is likely to be far more profitable, comfortable, fun, and considerate than the current resource-based economic model, which often neglects that value comes from people — instead focusing on tangible artifacts and their resulting effects, rather than the people, themselves.
 Furthermore, to put the economic system in the current theory of communicative reality, as well as to present a solution for any future contexts, where one enjoys the same type of personal portray system as the one described, understanding inductive money (and inductive goods), as well as perceived money and goods versus actual money and goods, is important.
 (Additionally understanding aggregation and how that affects the perceived reality is an important consideration, with a now fairly obvious solution, as well.)